kundan81/drupal_pre_hook_commit/README.md

 # drupal_pre_hook_commit

-## PHP_CodeSniffer is a set of two PHP scripts. the main phpcs script that tokenizes PHP, JavaScript and CSS files to 		detect violations of a defined coding standard, and a second phpcbf script to automatically correct coding standard 	violations.
+# PHP_CodeSniffer is a set of two PHP scripts. the main phpcs script that tokenizes PHP, JavaScript and CSS files to 		detect violations of a defined coding standard, and a second phpcbf script to automatically correct coding standard 	violations.
 PHP_CodeSniffer is an essential development tool that ensures your code remains clean and consistent.

-## Checking the installed PHP CodeSniffer (phpcs) and PHP Code Beautifier and Fixer (phpcbf) program.
+##  Checking the installed <a href="https://github.com/squizlabs/PHP_CodeSniffer">PHP CodeSniffer (phpcs)</a> and PHP 		Code <a href="https://github.com/squizlabs/PHP_CodeSniffer/wiki/Fixing-Errors-Automatically">Beautifier and Fixer 		(phpcbf)</a> program.
 	ll ~/.composer/vendor/bin/

 ## Install the Coder module using Composer.